 #1 For the formal underpinning see the post Economists cannot do the simple math of profit — better keep them out of politics or the SSRN working paper Economics for Economists

-Related 'The common error of common sense: An essential rectification of the accounting approach' and 'A tale of three accountants'.
+Related 'Have data, lack theory' and 'The common error of common sense: An essential rectification of the accounting approach' and 'A tale of three accountants'.
 For details of the big picture see cross-references Accounting.